JetBrains/kotlin-native/samples/fullstack/README.md

    port install gnutls libgcrypt
 To use jansson (JSON library) install jansson, i.e. on Mac with ports use: port install jansson
+To use sqlite (embedded SQL server) install sqlite, i.e. on Mac with ports use: port install sqlite3